misslorsx/Random-number-game/README.md

-# times-table-quiz
+# random number game

-A random number quiz - feel free to check it out and have a go!
+A random number game - feel free to check it out and have a go!